EvanHei/FileLocker/README.md

 <img src="./images/EncryptForm.png" alt="Encrypt Form" width="400">

-The Encrypt Form allows users to encrypt by choosing an industry-standard encryption algorithm such as AES or 3DES and providing a strength-enforced password.
-Passwords cleared after 30 seconds of inactivity.
+The Encrypt Form allows encryption by choosing an industry-standard encryption algorithm such as AES or 3DES and providing a strength-enforced password.
+Password fields are cleared after 30 seconds of inactivity.

 - **Generate Random**: generates a random password that satisfies the strength policy.
+- **Clear**: erases both password fields.
 - **→**: encrypts the file with the provided password.
 - **👁**: shows or hides the password fields.

 > [!CAUTION]
-> If the password is lost, so is the file's data.
+> If the password is lost the file cannot be decrypted.
 FileLocker maintains a zero-knowledge policy.

 ---